City of Derby anticipates Friday before boil order can be lifted

 DERBY, Kan.
 (KSNW) — The City of Derby said it anticipates it will be at least the morning of Friday, June 10, before the boil water advisory can be lifted for their city.

-The city of Wichita may be able to lift their order around midnight tonight, pending test results, but according to a Facebook post, the City of Derby can only begin their testing process after being notified of Wichita being cleared.
+The City of Wichita was able to lift its order early Thursday, but according to a Facebook post, the City of Derby can only begin its testing process after being notified of Wichita being cleared.

 Testing requires 24 hours to complete.
 Once Derby’s test results are acceptable to the Kansas Department of Health and Environment (KDHE), the boil water advisory will be lifted.